-Online editor Sarah Mortimore collates some products to help your Movembers, and reflects on the wider lessons the campaign offers the fashion industry on how to do sartorial charity.
+Online editor Sarah collates some products to help your Movembers, and reflects on the lessons the campaign offers on doing sartorial charity right.

 The LUU media teams are doing a combined Movember, donate here: https://uk.movember.com/team/2362500?utm_medium=share&utm_source=dynamic&utm_campaign=copy-clipboard&fbclid=IwAR0pffjjQjKEcBHkEJDZhVBztK7EXcDtO6_EXiW-23AisyvNu8b-rr1Y3ts

 By growing a moustache to ‘save a bro’, all money raised from Movember goes towards men’s health causes, including Prostate Cancer, Testicular Cancer and mental health/suicide prevention.